coralproject/ask-docs/docs_dir/products/askuserguide.md

 # Ask

-## Why Use Ask?
+## Why use Ask?

-Ask helps you create embeddable forms quickly, manage the submissions you receive, and easily create a gallery of the best responses to share with your readers.
-Also, because Ask is intalled on your servers your organization will own the data you receive.
+Journalists often use forms to invite suggestions, tips, ideas for their stories.
+Ask builds on existing tools in a number of ways:

+Better for journalism:
+* **Ask encourages more people to respond to your form.** The Gallery feature makes it easy to showcase the best responses, applying the psychological principle of ['Social Proof'](http://www.obanalytics.com/images/Cialdini_2001.pdf) to journalistic practice.
+* **Ask allows journalists to tag and search responses to follow up.**<br/>
+* **Ask maintains the text of the original submission.** Editors can edit submissions for length, clarity, grammar while maintaining the reader's response.<br/>
+* **Data visualizations based on submissions are easy to build using the API** <br/><br/>

+Improved Design and Accessibility:
+* **Ask forms are fully compatible across devices.**
+* **Ask form designs are fully customizable.** By utilizing a script tag, it automatically matches your site design.
+* **Ask forms are fully accessible.**

+More efficient response management:
+* **Ask contains full Slack integration**
+* **Ask makes it possible to track respondees across forms.**
+* **The Ask submissions manager makes it easy to filter out abusive or meaningless responses, and to share the most helpful contributions.**

+Stronger user privacy:
+* **Ask doesn't share user data with anyone.**

+It is also open source and fully customizable.
+You own your install of Ask, and can optimize it for your needs.

 ## Creating A Form

-Surveys and forms are powerful tools when trying to engage your audience.
-Before you make your form, think about what you’re asking and why.
-We have [an article on our blog](https://blog.coralproject.net/forms-audience-engagement/) that will help you write better forms.
+Surveys and forms are productive tools to engage your audience in your work.
+Before you make a form, you need to think about what you’re asking and how you're asking it.
+[This article on our blog](https://blog.coralproject.net/forms-audience-engagement/) can help you write more effective form text.

 ### Getting Started

 ![Form-builder](https://raw.githubusercontent.com/losowsky/docs/master/docs_dir/images/formbuilder1.gif)

-#### Naming Your Form Name
+#### Naming Your Form

 To get started, give your form a name.
-This form name will only be used internally and will help you search and identify it among the other forms you and your organization have created.
-We recommend using unique descriptive form names to make searching for your forms later on as easy as possible.
+This name is for internal use, in order to identify it later.
+We recommend using unique descriptive form names (eg. 'Camera Factory Closure Form').

-#### Creating Headline and Description
+#### Creating a Headline and Description

-With each Ask form you have the option create a headline and subheadline that will be displayed above your form.
-Use a headline to grab your readers' attention, and take advantage of the subheadline to give instructions or provide an additional description. *This step is optional.*
+With each Ask form, you can create a headline and subheadline that will be displayed to your readers at the top of the form.
+The headline describes what the form is for, while subheadline can include instructions or provide an additional description. *This step is optional.*

 #### Saving and Previewing Your Form